KelvinHere/Yoga_Milestone_4/README.md

 project, they are listed below.

 #### Near Future
-- Lesson history for quick links back to a lesson whos name cannot be remembered
+- Lesson history for quick links back to a lesson whose name cannot be remembered
 - Implement a time limit on uploading images so a user cannot spam images to the application.
 - Use a private video hosting service to give the site more control and better security for paid lessons (sharing of urls).
 - Ignore users flags feature, will allow an administrator to ignore flags created by a user in case they misuse this feature.